siers/msks/README.md

     docker run -d --name msks-elastic -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" docker.elastic.co/elasticsearch/elasticsearch:5.5.1

+You can also achieve the same effect with docker-compose.

+    docker-compose -f docker-compose.dev.yml up -d

 ### Configuration

 Copy `config.example.toml` to `config.toml`.
 Default config should be good enough to get your msks up and running.